 National Champagne Day on December 31st

-• The pressure inside a Champagne bottle is three times that of a car tire, which is why the cork can pop off with such force!
+• Bottle pressure: The pressure inside a Champagne bottle is about three times that of a car tire, which explains the force behind a popping cork.

 December 31, National Champagne Day